 For example, this study suggests that, in many instances, smarter people are more vulnerable to thinking errors, even basic ones.
 Moreover, “people who were aware of their own biases were not better able to overcome them.”
 That’s generally because smart people are clever enough to concoct plausible justifications for their preconceived notions despite powerful disconfirming evidence.

 When we see evidence that tends to confirm what we already believe, we ask if it can be true.
-When faced with disconfirming evidence, we ask if it must be true, an entirely different and much lower standard.
+When faced with disconfirming evidence, we ask if it must be true, an entirely different and much tougher standard.

 I once asked Kahneman what we might do to mitigate our inherent weaknesses in this area.
 He chuckled and replied, “Not much.”
 He then paused, tilted his head, and added, “Ask the smartest and least empathetic people you know to tear your ideas apart.”

 This edition of TBL will focus on where Kahneman’s advice comes from, what it means, and how we might put it into practice.